 As you stroll around the gardens during your Caribbean vacation, enjoy the landscape of grassy banks, fragrant shrubs, exotic flowers, and towering trees.
-This forms the immediate environment for the two haiku lodges (Coasthanger and Birdsong), the three apartments (Rainforest, Hummingbird 1 and Hummingbird 2) and Fisherman's Lodge and is a feast for the eyes and a haven for wildlife.
+This forms the immediate environment for our accommodations and is a feast for the eyes and a haven for wildlife.

 The Visitor's Books abound with references to birds and wildlife that can be seen from all of our accommodations in Tobago.
 Hummingbirds appear outside the apartments every few minutes; Mot Mots, together with Blue Tanagers and Bananaquits, visit the bird feeders; Green Parrotlets squawk by in flocks, interspersed with the noisy Cocricos.
 Visitors have reported seeing more than 70 species of birds just from their deck and the garden.

-Clients who are not avid bird-watchers just sit back and enjoy the views.
-The pagoda/viewing deck is a great place to hang out, read a book or chat to other guests.
+Guests who are not avid bird-watchers just sit back and enjoy the views.
+The restaurant deck is a great place to hang out, read a book or chat to other guests.
 People often get together to share a rum punch and watch the sunset.
-Sometimes a barbeque is arranged between guests who have formed holiday friendships and Porridge is happy to organise this for you.